rlymbur/amazon-vpc-lattice-mcp-server/README.md

 ## Installation

 This project is built with TypeScript and uses ES modules.
+Note that installing [github-mcp-server](https://github.com/github/github-mcp-server) is also strongly recommended to assist with development prompts.

 1. Clone the repository:
 ```bash